frontendnetwork/veganify/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-## Foreword of the FrontEndNet.work Team
-Please note that we communicate in English only in our repositories, our issues, and our pull requests.
-Please speak to us in English as well to keep our projects accessible to everyone.
-We are not native speakers and will not take offense if something is worded wrong or your English is not that good.

-Please note that it is not our aim to write the most beautiful or modern code, but that we are only concerned about the functionality of the code and the comprehensibility.
-Vulnerabilities or similar things should not happen and should be fixed quickly.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our